isaacovercast/QuoteWall/UMaine/README.md

 # 2022
+* "I don't know much past the fashion of 1987." - FB 4/22
-* "The magic is where the bugs happen." - AJR & IO 5/5/22
+"The magic is where the bugs happen." - AJR & IO 5/5/22
 * "I don't make a habit of pranking myself." - IO 10/21/22

 ## October 2022 - RoLE Annual Meeting